 HR and legal execs fired for reporting violations

-In a recent case, the American Dental Association agreed to pay $1.95 million to resolve charges that it discriminated against its HR director and chief legal counsel after they complained about potential violations of federal anti-discrimination laws.
+In a recent case, a professional association agreed to pay $1.95 million to resolve charges that it discriminated against its HR director and chief legal counsel after they complained about potential violations of federal anti-discrimination laws.

 In announcing the settlement, the US Equal Employment Opportunity Commission (EEOC) said their investigation led them to believe that the former employees were discharged in 2010 in retaliation for complaining to the board of directors about potential civil rights and anti-discrimination violations protected under Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act (ADEA) and the Americans with Disabilities Act (ADA).

 “The position of the EEOC is that human resources professionals and in-house lawyers who advise their employers to abide by anti-discrimination laws are engaged in protected activities, and any retaliation against them for doing so is illegal,” said Julianne Bowman, director of EEOC’s Chicago District Office, in a news release.